Optimizing ArgoCD performance in HA configurations

 argocd.app_controller.workqueue.work.duration.seconds.bucket

-This metric indicates the time it takes for the ArgoCD Application Controller to process an item in the WorkQueue.
-If the processing time is long, it may be a bottleneck, so it should be monitored.
+This metric indicates the time it takes for ArgoCD's Application Controller to process items in the WorkQueue.
+If the processing time is long, it may be a sign of a bottleneck, so it should be monitored.

 - Workqueue Depth

 - This is the queue where ArgoCD runs reconcile to keep manifests consistent between the Git repository and Redis.
 This synchronizes the state of the Git repository with the cache.
-If changes to the repository occur frequently, processing this queue can take a long time.
+If changes to the repository occur frequently, processing this queue can take some time.

-- This queue allows ArgoCD to keep manifests consistent between Redis and your Kubernetes cluster, and to sync and deploy your applications.
+- This is the queue that ArgoCD uses to keep manifests consistent between Redis and the Kubernetes cluster, and to sync and deploy applications.

 argocd.app_controller.workqueue.depth